Master Violin and Viola Teacher (Violin/Viola)

 Some of the orchestras that he has conducted are the Master Sinfonia Orchestra, San Francisco Chamber Orchestra, West Bay Orchestra, Guyton Symphony, Riverside Symphony, Tucson Symphony, Marin Symphony, Palo Alto Orchestra, Tasajara Symphony, Kahrkov Philharmonic Orchestra, and Cleveland Institute of Music Orchestra, to name a few.
 Hwang’s recordings include Prokofiev’s Symphony No. 7; Mendelssohn’s Symphony No. 5, Reformation; and Tchaikovsky’s overture from Romeo and Juliet.
 He also made recordings with the Kahrkov Philharmonic conducting the Brahms Symphony No. 4; Richard Strauss’ Don Juan; Rachmaninoff’s Rhapsody on a Theme of Paganini, as well as Brahms’ variation; Shostakovich’s Symphony No. 5; and Igor Stravinsky’s Firebird Suite.

 Presently, Maestro Hwang is the music director and conductor of the Cleveland Central Philharmonic Orchestra.
 He is an acting member in the Prestige Management LLC in New York, a company that markets classical artists around the world.
-Additionally, he also serves as music director, chamber ensemble teacher, and individual instructor at Cuyahoga College, as well as the head of the string department at the Arlington School of Music®.
+Additionally, he also serves as music director, chamber ensemble teacher, and individual instructor at Cuyahoga College, as well as the head of the string department at The Arlington School of Music, A Division of Arlington Institute of Music and Performing Arts ®.

 Hwang’s teaching philosophy is that teaching, practicing, and performing in a nonjudgmental environment is the glue that holds musical learning together.
 He believes that this type of environment allows students the freedom to make mistakes, recognize those mistakes, and correct them with the many necessary repetitions.
 His goal is to nurture his students into musicians who have a passion for the violin and music and to give them the skills with which to express themselves.
 Hwang’s main focus is to help students sound beautiful, have a clear understanding of how the violin works, be able to break down tasks, and to remain curious.